If you need help accessing our website, call 855-698-9991

 After any type of bariatric surgery, you may notice a dramatic reduction in your appetite, especially between meals.
 Because your stomach is unable to hold as much food, you may become full more quickly than before.
 It is essential to eat slowly and chew food well to prevent acid reflux and vomiting that can occur from eating too quickly.

-Your NYU Langone doctor and nutritionist can offer advice about foods you should eat to optimize weight loss and decrease side effects after bariatric surgery.
+Your NYU Langone doctor and registered dietitian can offer advice about foods you should eat to optimize weight loss and decrease side effects after bariatric surgery.
 People who adopt permanent changes in their diet are most likely to maintain weight loss and reduce the risk of obesity-related conditions.

 Our Research and Education in Obesity